You are here

 - ICD-10-AM Codes: G35

-Multiple sclerosis is a long-term progressive neurological condition typically affecting young to middle aged adults and causing a range of symptoms such as muscle weakness, numbness and changes in vision.
-The course of disease is highly variable, but there are often episodes (attacks) of symptoms with partial or complete recovery periods in between.
+Multiple sclerosis is an immune-mediated demyelinating disease of the central nervous system, typically affecting young to middle aged adults.
+It causes a range of symptoms, such as muscle weakness, numbness and changes in vision.
+The course of the disease is highly variable, but there are often episodes (attacks) of symptoms with partial or complete recovery periods in between.

 Additional diagnoses covered by SOP